ibm-cloud-docs/power-iaas/global-replication-service.md

     For example, `ibmcloud pi vgu 96e037e3-9efd-4d6d-90cf-d1f6cc76d6c3 --remove-member-volume-ids ba147c20-578a-4ae1-8a94-252b6bbcd9cb`

-    After you disable the replication service on a primary volume, the replication relationship between the primary volume and the secondary volume no longer exists in the storage backend.
-Make sure that the auxiliary volume on the secondary site is not associated with any volume group, then delete the auxiliary volume manually.
+    When you disable the replication service on the primary volume or delete a primary volume, the replication relationship between the primary volume and the secondary volume is deleted in the storage backend.
+If the auxiliary volume on the secondary site is associated with a volume group, remove the auxiliary volume from the volume group.
+Delete the auxiliary volume manually.
 If the auxiliary volume is not deleted from the secondary site, an out-of-band periodic check (occurring every 24 hours) sets the auxiliary volume to an error state.
     {: note}